Good Food Nation (Scotland) Bill

 The correspondence the Committee sent and received while the Bill progressed through Parliament.

-Letter to the Convener from the Cabinet Secretary for Rural Affairs and Islands, Mairi Gougeon, 22 April 2022
+Letter to the Cabinet Secretary for Rural Affairs and Islands, Mairi Gougeon, from the Convener, 9 June 2022

-Letter to the Convener from the Cabinet Secretary for Rural Affairs and Islands, Mairi Gougeon, 22 March 2022
+Letter from Cabinet Secretary for Rural Affairs and Islands, Mairi Gougeon, to the Convener, 6 June 2022

 Bill as amended at Stage 2

 Additional information from the Scottish Government on the Bill following Stage 2

 Revised Explanatory Notes

 Information on the powers the Bill gives the Scottish Ministers and others to make “secondary legislation” (usually regulations) and to the Scottish Ministers (such as to make guidance).